 sudo mount /dev/sda1 /mnt/16GBdrive

-then test its contents
+Then test its contents

 This manual mounting operation stays active until next reboot.
-If you don’t want to mount drive every time after power on automatically when Raspberry Pi boots up.
+If you don’t want to mount drive every time after powering on automatically when Raspberry Pi boots up.
 For this we need to edit fstab file:

 sudo nano /etc/fstab

-and add following line
+And add following line

 /dev/sda1 /mnt/16GBdrive auto nofail,uid=pi,gid=pi,noatime 0 0

-to to the bottom of file as follows:
+To the bottom of file as follows:

-Save file and reboot Raspberry Pi to see if settings are working.
+Save the file and reboot Raspberry Pi to see if settings are working.
 After it boots up, you should access drive contents without any additional action.
 For instance you can try creating new directory:

 sudo mkdir /nmt/16GBdrive/mydir